-Journalist Nakkeeran Gopal arrested in Chennai
+Journalist Nakkeeran Gopal arrested in Chennai, Vaiko stopped outside police station

 Also Read | TN: Woman lecturer arrested for advising students to 'adjust' with officials

 The cover story of the Nakkheeran magazine edition showed the pictures of Nirmala Devi, an accused in the 'sex for cash' scam and the Governor.
 The cover said that Nirmala Devi had told CB CID which is investigating the case that she had met the Governor four times.
 The story had questioned why the Governor has not been made part of the inquiry.
+PTI photo

 It may be recalled that Nakkeeran Gopal acted as an emissary between Veerappan and state governments to carry out a successful mission in rescuing thespian Rajkumar that calmed down the insecure atmosphere prevailed between two states since abduction in 2000.